Found your services to be excellent and my solicitor kept me well informed on everything. I found her to be polite, friendly and very professional.

 See more testimonials

-At Jefferies, we are acting for a large number of VW owners seeking compensation following the emissions scandal.
+At Jefferies, we have a dedicated team of solicitors acting for a large number of VW owners seeking compensation following the emissions scandal.

 If you own or have owned a 1.2 litre, 1.6 litre or 2.0-litre diesel Volkswagen, Audi, Skoda or SEAT manufactured between 2009 and 2015, you may be able to claim damages against VW.